Updated April 3, 2019

 See What are Balanced, Buyer's and Seller's Markets for an explanation on sell/list ratio.

-As mentioned above, the sell/list ratio is coming down and demand is down in all markets, which is indicated in the December Comparison.
+As mentioned above, the sell/list ratio is coming down and demand is down in all markets between 19-30%, which is indicated in the March 2019 Comparison.
 This comparison shows the drop in new listings and demand (sold), as well as the drop in the sell/list ratio for each market.
+Parksville/Qualicum showed a drop in the 12 month average from $620,389 in December to $611,778 in March.
+Sales are down 22% and inventory is up 59% for single family homes in this market.
+Even with this increase, the inventory is only at 55.3% of the 2008-2014 average as the inventory level was 23% in March of 2018.
+Port Alberni also showed a small decline since December 2018.
+Both markets still show a price increase on a 12 month basis.

-All markets remain in a seller's market position, though not as strong as 2017, with prices are up 6-26% over the last 12 months.
-Other than Port Alberni, which is at 26%, most markets are in the low teens, except Nanaimo at 7% and the North Island at 6%.
-The Board area being at 10%.
+All markets remain in a seller's market position, though not as strong as 2018, prices are up 6-16% over the last 12 months.
+Other than Port Alberni, which is at 16%, the other markets are in the 6 to 12% range with the Board area being at 8%.
+I expect the minor price drop in Parksville/Qualicum and Port Alberni markets from December to March to reverse during the busier second quarter.
+Both markets are up 6% and 16% respectively over a 12 month period.

-While the market has slowed with some markets in the province moving toward a balanced market, here on the island we remain in a sellers market largely due to the low inventory levels (listings).
+While the market has slowed with some markets in the province moving toward a balanced market, here on the island we remain in a sellers market largely due to the low inventory levels (active listings).
 Though demand has dropped, new listings has also fallen, though at a lessor rate.
-Our inventory remains about 50% of the 2007-2014 average, up about 5% from 2017 (my comment from other stats, not mentioned in the report).
+Our inventory remains below 50% of the 2007-2014 average (my comment from other stats, not mentioned in the report).
 Until inventory levels rise, either through more listings or continued decline in demand, there will remain an upward pressure in price.

 For VIREB we had a 10% increase in single family home prices in 2018 (was 15% in 2017).
 My view is that we will move to a softer seller's market with price increase in the 4-7% range.